 No alcoholic beverages may be purchased through or with chapter funds nor may the purchase of alcoholic beverages for members or guests be undertaken or coordinated by any member in the name of or on behalf of the chapter.

 The purchase and use of a bulk quantity of alcoholic beverages, such as kegs, punch bowls, trash or garbage containers, bulk juice containers, or any other large commercial alcohol container is prohibited.

-Any social Greek letter organizations (defined in SA/PPS No. 07.08, Greek Affairs Policies) sponsoring or participating in an event will be held equally liable for regulating the event.
+Any social Greek letter organizations (defined in SA/PPS No. 07.08, Fraternity and Sorority Life Policies) sponsoring or participating in an event will be held equally liable for regulating the event.